Want More Resourceful Employees? Stop Giving Fish Away!

 • Quality of ideas trumps ownership.
 Put your ego aside and help others do the same.
 Worrying about who gets credit only gets in the way.
 My dad was thrilled that locals were still raising rabbits.
 He was more thrilled that they had improved upon the original idea.

-Tips for building on strengths
+Tips for leaders:

-• Greater team cohesiveness.
+• Greater team cohesiveness and trust.

 • The satisfaction of helping others develop self-sufficiency and self-confidence.

-• Knowing that the measure of my success isn’t in what I do, but what I help others do.
+• Knowing that the measure of my success isn’t in what I do, but in what I help others do.

 Book Your Next Keynote Speaker